Farmer-Eds-Shed/Cattle-Mart/README.md

 #### Account restrictions:
-- Unathenticated users cannot access profile data.
+- Unauthenticated users cannot access profile data.
 - Non admin users cannot add or edit cattle data.

 ### Features Left to Implement

-- Site needs a mechenisim to archive sold animals
+- Site needs a mechanism to archive sold animals
 - A front end view for admins to deal with contact requests
 - A Blog